(1851) is an opera by Giuseppe Verdi

 - In Love with the Mark: Maddalena.
 And when she ought to know better, too, since she's done this for Sparafucile's other victims before.

-- Ironic Echo: "La donna e mobile" is sung for the third time towards the finale... revealing to Rigoletto that the corpse in the boy bag isn't who he thinks it is.
+- "La donna e mobile" is sung for the third time towards the finale... revealing to Rigoletto that the corpse in the body bag isn't who he thinks it is.

 - "Chi e mai di nuovo, buffon?" - the 'echo' is delivered immediately, though.

-- Karma Houdini: the Count.
-Particularly interesting in that the Duke of Monterone curses both of them, but only Rigoletto gets any real comeuppance.
+- Karma Houdini: The Duke.
+Particularly interesting in that Count Monterone curses both of them, but only Rigoletto gets any real comeuppance (the Duke is last heard happily singing "La Donna è Mobile" in the distance, oblivious to the (failed) plot on his life).

 - Killed Mid-Sentence: A character is fatally stabbed, and sings for several minutes before dying in the middle of a sentence.